-Goals of the IFLA SAA Training and Education in Subject Access (TESA) working Group
+IFLA SAA Training and Education in Subject Access (TESA) Working Group

-The IFLA Subject Analysis and Access (SAA) Working Group on Training and Education in Subject Access (TESA) was formed to review and assess the scope and depth of necessary knowledge for quality subject representation, analysis and access, and how these areas and associated competencies are being accommodated by educational programmes, professional development and training opportunities offered by professional organizations.
+The Working Group on Training and Education in Subject Access (TESA) was formed to review and assess the scope and depth of necessary knowledge for quality subject representation, analysis and access, and how these areas and associated competencies are being accommodated by educational programmes, professional development and training opportunities offered by professional organizations.
 In doing so, TESA will liaise and collaborate with other professional fora and projects within IFLA and beyond.

 The TESA WG plan covers broadly the following areas of work: